hubspot-pros-and-cons

 3. HubSpot does not offer A/B testing, marketing automation, and other essential features in its affordable packages.
 These features come in ‘bundles’ that cost thousands of dollars per month, depending on the number of contacts you have.

-Yes, HubSpot pricing plans follow a sliding-scale model.
+Yes, HubSpot plans follow a tier-based pricing for marketing contacts.
 This means you keep paying more as your contacts grow.
-For example, the HubSpot CRM Suite Professional plan starts at $1,780/month for 2,000 contacts.
-Then, HubSpot charges $250 for every additional 5,000 contacts:
+For example, the HubSpot Marketing Hub starts at $15/month for 1,000 contacts.
+Then, HubSpot charges as per this tiered pricing shown below:

-Compare this with EngageBay’s Pro plan, which offers unlimited contacts for $99.99/month.
+Compare this with EngageBay’s Pro plan, which offers unlimited contacts for $110.39/month.
 That’s because EngageBay is designed for small businesses and startups.

 HubSpot does offer free tools: